Why is a resin driveway SuDS compliant?

 What are they?

-SuDS can prevent flooding by slowing down and managing surface water run-off.
+SuDS are crucial as they reduce flooding by slowing the flow of surface water runoff.
 This also reduces the possibility of flooding in sewers after heavy rains.

 SuDS are also beneficial to the environment, as they can reduce water quality and help prevent water pollution.
 In addition to controlling biodiversity and providing habitats that are valuable for animals and plants, they also help preserve it.

 Natural drainage is an essential part of any building construction or concrete laying.

 In a world of regular concrete construction, natural infiltration is less possible.
 Years of hard surface and redirecting rainwater into sewers and pipes has had a devastating impact on the environment.
-This has lead to downstream flooding, and poor river water quality.
+This has resulted in downstream flooding and poor water quality.
 This has devastating effects on not only our homes but also our farmland and wildlife.

 SuDS allows water to flow through the ground, which helps relieve the pressure on the national drainage system.
 It also maintains natural ecosystems that rely upon the thousands underground streams that feed into the many rivers and lakes throughout much of the country.

 If the resin binding material is placed on a porous basis, it will be 100% compliant to SuDS regulations.
 The resin bound aggregates are composed of tiny gaps between each aggregate.
 This is the area where water can infiltrate to the ground below.

 A resin-bound surface such as a driveway and pathway can hold up to 855 litres of water per square meter.